Honeylocust plant bugs

 - Trees grown in exposed, sunny locations are more prone to plant bug attack.

 - Varieties of honeylocust with yellow leaves are more attractive to honeylocust plant bugs than the ones with green leaves.

 - Young, recently transplanted trees are more susceptible to damage.

 - In most cases, feeding only affects the tree’s appearance.
 Tolerate the damage when possible.

 - Honeylocust plant bugs are oval and range up to 1/8 inch long as nymphs and ¼ inch long as adults.

 - Both nymphs and adults are pale green and blend in with leaves.

-- Adults have fully functional wings whereas nymphs do not.
+- Adults have fully developed wings.

 - Honeylocust plant bugs have one generation per year.